 - The dispute process for deposits

-Deductions can be made if damage beyond ‘reasonable wear and tear’ (the TDS will provide guidance on this) is sustained to the property, but they must be agreed by both parties (the landlord or letting agent and the tenant or tenants).
-If there is a dispute about deductions between the landlord or agent and the tenant, the deposit will be protected in the TDS scheme until the issue is resolved.
+Deductions can be made if damage beyond ‘reasonable wear and tear’ (the TDP will provide guidance on this) is sustained to the property, but they must be agreed by both parties (the landlord or letting agent and the tenant or tenants).
+If there is a dispute about deductions between the landlord or agent and the tenant, the deposit will be protected in the TDP scheme until the issue is resolved.

 Fees and charges